IRCAD-IHU/sight-doc/SAD/src/SDM-SAD-AppManager.rst

 AppManager
 =======================

-This class allows to manage the service used by an application.
-We can easily manage its inputs/inouts and the connections.
+This class allows to manage the services used by an application.
+We can easily manage inputs/inouts/ouputs and the connections between them.
 It connects/disconnects the signals and slots when the service is started/stopped and when an object is added/removed.

 Manage services
 -----------------